|Recipe Name:||Hummus Tahina||Submitted by:||Kendall George|

 2 Tablespoon(s) olive oil

 Mix and grind together the chickpeas, tahina, lemon juice, garlic, cumin, salt, and white pepper in a mortar or food processor until it is smooth as you like.
 Transfer to a serving dish.
 Smooth and swirl the top of the hummus as you like.
-Cover with the olive oil and garnish with paprika or parsley or whatever.
+Cover with the olive oil and garnish with pine nuts, sumac, paprika, or parsley or whatever.
 Serve cool.

 Just FYI, hummus means chickpeas in Arabic.
 Where you get your chickpeas is your business.
 You can cook them yourself from dry or just use a can.
 If you use cooked chickpeas, let them cool before using then.
 Hummus is not meant to be served hot.